08 Oct Wait, What? Fathers Favored in Child Custody Battles

 Contact Bloom Office Today

 Reaching a child custody agreement or modifying one is rarely an easy task.
 And, it becomes much more complicated—and potentially dangerous to children and parents—when claims of abuse, violence, and alienation take place.
 The best way to protect yourself and your child is by immediately getting a child custody attorney in your corner.
-Call the Law Offices of Jeffrey M. Bloom today at 855-208-3650 and connect with the leading Hackensack, New Jersey child custody team.
+Call the Law Offices of Jeffrey M. Bloom today at 855-208-3650 and connect with the leading West New York child custody team.